 Can you request a bulk-billed consult at any clinic?

-You can always ask your practitioner in advance if they could bulk bill your appointment or service or ask for a discount – but be prepared for the possibility that the practitioner may decline your request.
+You can always ask your GP in advance if they could bulk bill your appointment or service or ask for a discount – but be prepared for the possibility they may decline your request.
 Be sure to let your GP or their receptionist know if you hold a concession or pension card, as discounted rates might apply for certain patients.
 Finding out if a medical practitioner bulk bills beforehand may be a good idea too.

 If your consultation is not bulk billed, you will usually need to pay the entire fee on the day of your consultation.
 If you have registered your bank details with Medicare and ask the practice to claim on your behalf, you should receive the Medicare rebate back into your bank account within a few days.